 Copywriting Tips for Display Advertisements

-There are five basic elements that should be included into your advertising and marketing communications:
+The 5 basic elements that must be included into your advertising communications:

 The Headline...
 This is your only opportunity to get the reader's attention and encourage them to read on.
 Readers need to identify with the headline.
 Ask yourself what is it in advertisements you respond to, that gets your attention?
 It's the headlines!
 If you know your target markets 'hot buttons', then this is the place to use them.

 The Guarantee...
 Often called risk reversal.
 Think about how you can minimise the risk for the buyer to make the decision to buy your product or service.

 The Offer...
 This gives the reader incentive to purchase.
 Advertisers usually think in term of discounting their product's price such as a 10% discount.
 However, another great options is to ‘value add’ to your product or service by packaging your main product with a low cost item that the reader perceives as high value or a must-have item.

 Call To Action...
 Tell readers what to do and how to go about doing it.
 This is where you would put a deadline for a promotion and remember, deadlines will help generate action.
 However, you need to make it easy for readers to respond.
 Ensure that whatever contact details you ask the reader to use, eg the phone/fax, will actually be answered and that the web site and links listed in your advertisements are working.

 WIIFM Words and Phrases...
 The ‘What's In It For Me’ benefit statements.
 One of the most common mistakes advertisers make is to think that their advertisement is all about them.
 Hear this loud and clear.
 It is all about the reader.
 Forget the words We, Our and Us and start thinking You and Your.
 Tell the reader how you are going to solve their problem, not how great you think you are.